cjstreet/Credit_Risk_Analysis/README.md

 With each learning model, the resampled dataset was used to train the model, make predictions, and evaluate the model's performance.

-Recall is from all the positive classes, how many we predicted correctly.
+Recall is the value from all the positive classes, how many we predicted correctly.
-Precision is from all the classes we have predicted as positive, how many are actually positive.
+Precision is the value from all the classes we have predicted as positive, how many are actually positive.
-Accuracy is from all the classes (positive and negative), how many of them we have predicted correctly.
+Accuracy is the value from all the classes (positive and negative), how many of them we have predicted correctly.

 ## Summary:

+The goal is to get better at predicting **high-risk** loans thus saving financial companies money.
+The dataset has a class imbalance, 99.5% of the loans were low-risk and .5% of the loans were high-risk oversampling, undersampling, and a combination approach of oversampling and undersampling.
+Six machine learning models were compared to try to find the best model at predicting high-risk loan (loans clients would default on).

 Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
 If you do not recommend any of the models, justify your reasoning.